coreemu/core/docs/grpc.md

 ### Client HTTP Proxy

 Since gRPC is HTTP2 based, proxy configurations can cause issues.
-By default the client disables proxy support to avoid issues when a proxy is present.
+By default, the client disables proxy support to avoid issues when a proxy is present.
 You can enable and properly account for this issue when needed.